MaterializeInc/materialize/doc/user/content/manage/troubleshooting.md

 ## Where is Materialize spending compute time?

-Materialize spends time in various dataflow operators maintaining materialized views or indexes.
+Materialize spends time in various dataflow operators.
+Dataflows are created to maintain materialized views or indexes.
+In addition, temporary dataflow will be created for ad-hoc queries that don't just make a lookup to an existing index.

 If Materialize is taking more time to update results than you expect, you can identify which operators take the largest total amount of time.

 ### Identifying expensive dataflows

-To understand which query or dataflow, respectively, is taking the most time we can query the `mz_scheduling_elapsed` relation.
+To understand which dataflow is taking the most time we can query the `mz_scheduling_elapsed` relation.
 The `elapsed_time` metric shows the absolute time the dataflows was busy since the system started and the dataflow was created.

 ```sql